u-blox/ucxclient/examples/ucx-windows-app/UCX_RELEASE_PROCESS.md

-# Release Process for Windows Demo
+# Release Process for ucx-windows-app

 ## Overview